TalhaSiraj/Embedded-System-Design/README.md

 # Embedded-System-Design

-This Repository Has My Work On Embedded Sytems that i did in Proteus Design Suite
+This repository has my work on Embedded sytems that i did in Proteus design suite